francescolonardo/eWPTv2-Preparation/05_testing_for_common_attacks.md

 + /: Web Server returns a valid response with junk HTTP methods which may cause false positives.
 + /phpinfo.php: Output from the phpinfo() function was found.
 + /config.php: PHP Config file may contain database IDs and passwords.
-+ /public/: Directory indexing found. 📌
++ /public/: Directory indexing found.📌
 + /public/: This might be interesting.

 [...]